EscapeBench: Towards Advancing Creative Intelligence of Language Model Agents: Experiments

 \subsection{Settings}

-\textbf{Environment.} Experiments are conducted on 36 game settings.
-An agent is considered to be \textbf{making progress} if it either \textbf{achieves a key step} (bottleneck actions defined in \Cref{tab:game_statistic}) or \textbf{collects a new tool}.
+\paragraph{Environment.} Experiments are conducted on 36 game settings.
+An agent is considered to be \textbf{making progress} if it either \textbf{achieves a key step} (defined in \Cref{tab:game_statistic}) or \textbf{collects a new tool}.
 Agents will receive help if they fail to make progress for 50 consecutive actions (see \Cref{apdx:experiment_setting}), thus ensuring full completion of the game.
-The working memory length is set to 10 due to context window limitations.
+The working memory length is set to 10.